IBM/CAST/docs/source/csm-apis/csm_python_guide.md

 ```

-When using the `set_` function to set an array for CSM.
+When using the `set_` function to set a `string` array for CSM.
 The python list should be encoded via `utf8`.
 A list encoded via `unicode` can not be properly set.

 Example:
 ```Python